Gothersgade 56: Architecture

 The building is six bays wide and was originally constructed with four storeys above a walk-out basement.
 The basement was removed when the ground floor was converted into a retail space in 1782.
 The facade is on the ground floor plastered and painted in a grey colour.
 The undressed upper part of the facade is finished with a sill course below the first floor windows and a grey-painted cornice.
 It is decorated with a Meander frieze between the windows of the first and second floors and another frieze between the four central windows of the second and third floors.
 The main entrance in the bay furthest to the left is raised two steps from the street.
 It opens into a through-going anteroom, which provides access to the principal staircase as well as to the courtyard on the rear.
-The entrance to the ship in the ground floor is in the third bay from the left.
+The entrance to the shop in the ground floor is in the third bay from the left.
 The roof is clad in slate and features four dormer windows towards the street and one dormer window towards the courtyard.